-Abrasive managers are often stellar (even brilliant) performers.
+Managers whose behaviour is perceived as abrasive are often stellar (even brilliant) performers.
 If they weren’t, you wouldn’t keep them.
-However, their interpersonal conduct is excessively harsh.
-Often referred to as bully bosses, they exhibit poor emotional restraint, shouting, belittling, over-control and marginalizing.
+However, their interpersonal conduct comes across as excessively harsh.
+At times referred to as “bully bosses,” they exhibit poor emotional restraint, with behaviours such as from belittling, criticizing, over-controlling, marginalizing, and even temper outburst.
 You can find abrasiveness across organizational cultures, sizes and sectors, even as you pride yourself on fostering a progressive and respectful culture.

-If you’ve managed an abrasive leader, you’ve probably done some things right and obtained good results.
+If you’ve ever managed (or perhaps managing right now!) a leader whose behaviour causes distress in the work environment, you’ve probably done some things right and obtained good results.
 Still, I invite you to consider: which of the following common mistakes did you make?

 Mistake No. 1: You cherished false myths

-Chances are that in your dealings with abrasive managers, you subscribed to three common misperceptions that prevented you from analyzing the situation accurately and taking appropriate action.
+Chances are that in your dealings with managers whose behaviour is seen as abrasive, you subscribed to three common misperceptions that prevented you from analyzing the situation accurately and taking appropriate action.

-First, you believed that the abrasive style was essential to the manager’s success.
-In other words, without the abrasiveness, the person would not maintain their effectiveness.
+First, you believed that the abrasive style was essential to the person’s success.
+In other words, without the abrasiveness, the person would not maintain their effectiveness (as in, “she achieves her best sales results through that relentless pushing”.)
 Secondly: you convinced yourself that the manager was inherently incapable of changing (the old “you can’t teach an old dog new tricks” adage).
-Finally, you may have believed that those who complain about the manager’s style should acquire ‘thicker skins’, quit complaining and instead focus on real work.
+Finally, you may have believed that those who complain about that person’s style should acquire ‘thicker skins,’ quit complaining and instead focus on real work.

 The reality is that none of these perceptions is true.
-But as long as you believed them, you enabled the abrasiveness.
+But as long as you believe them, you are enabling the abrasiveness.

 Mistake No. 2: You ignored the real costs